 #142 The Pit and the Pendulum (1961)

-Content Note: Unrated but includes campy violence and implied sexuality.
+Content Note: Unrated but includes campy violence and implied sensuality.

 #143 The Prestige (2006)

-Why You Should Watch: While not technically a gothic romance, there are enough gothic elements to include it on the list.
-If you love the cast (Hugh Jackman, Christian Bale, Scarlett Johansson, and Rebecca Hall), magic, and historical mystery, you should enjoy this darker period drama.
+Why You Should Watch: If you love the cast (Hugh Jackman, Christian Bale, Scarlett Johansson, and Rebecca Hall), magic, and historical mystery, you should enjoy this darker period drama.

 Content Note: PG-13